Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Main Results

 Stochastic gradient descent has become one of the most popular optimization methods because of the cheap one-iteration cost.
-In this section we show that \emph{expected curvature} can also improve the utility analysis for DP-SGD (Algorithm~\ref{alg:DP-SGD}).
+In this section we describe the DP-SGD (Algorithm~\ref{alg:DP-SGD}) and show that \emph{expected curvature} can also improve the utility analysis for DP-SGD.
 We note that $\nabla f(\vx)$ represents an element from the subgradient set evaluated at $\vx$ when the objective is not smooth.
-Before stating our theorem, we introduce the \emph{moments accountant} technique (Lemma~\ref{lem:privacy DP-SGD}) that is essential to establish privacy guarantee.
+Before stating our theorems, we introduce the \emph{moments accountant} technique (Lemma~\ref{lem:privacy DP-SGD}) that is essential to establish privacy guarantee.

 \begin{lemma}[\cite{abadi2016deep}] There exist constants $c_1$ and $c_2$ so that given running steps $T$, for any $\epsilon<c_{1}T/n^2$, Algorithm~\ref{alg:DP-SGD} is $\left(\epsilon,\delta\right)$-differentially private for any $\delta>0$ if we choose $\sigma\geq c_2\frac{\sqrt{Tlog\left(1/\delta\right)}}{n\epsilon}$. \end{lemma}